iTwin/iTwinUI/.changeset/great-papers-join.md

 '@itwin/itwinui-react': minor
 ---

-Remove background color from borderless tabs when tab is active.
+Remove background color from borderless `Tabs.Tab` when it is active.